Naima Jeffery

-Character creation and development
+Creation and development

+Creation

 Naima Jeffery was one of the original twenty-three characters invented by the creators of EastEnders, Tony Holland and Julia Smith.
 Naima and her husband were the first Asian characters to appear in the soap.
 Black and Asian characters were two ethnic minorities that had previously been under-represented in British soap before EastEnders aired.
 Holland and Smith knew that for the soap to succeed there needed to be a varied group of characters, so that several different sections of the audience had someone to identify with.
 Additionally, if the programme was to be realistic, it had to reflect the cross-section of society that actually existed in the real location.
 For these reasons, different sexes, ages, classes, religions and races were all included in the original character line-up.
 Both Holland and Smith had been at the forefront of the move towards 'integrated casting' in television and had encountered an array of ethnic diversities in the process.
 Even though the ethnic minority groups were deemed the hardest to research, Holland and Smith called upon their contacts to relay information about their origins and lifestyles and were then able to portray Walford's most recent immigrants more realistically.
 Naima was originally intended to be named Najma; named after one of Tony Holland's Bengali friends, the wife of Saeed (who was also the character name of Naima's on-screen husband).
 Holland had attended their arranged marriage, and he thought the notion of an arranged marriage, particularly an unhappy one, would be an interesting and informative topic to tackle in the soap.
 Because of the similarities with his real-life friends, the name Najma was altered to Naima, in order to protect her identity.

 Naima's original character outline as written by Smith and Holland appeared in an abridged form in their book, EastEnders: The Inside Story (In this passage, Naima will be referred to as Najma).